 Underground Travel: The Tube

-London's extensive Underground train (Tube) system has color-coded routes, clear signage, and many connections.
+London's extensive Underground train system (the Tube) has color-coded routes, clear signage, and many connections.
 Trains run out into the suburbs, and all stations are marked with the London Underground circular symbol.
-(Do not be confused by similar-looking signs reading "subway"—in Britain, the word subway means "pedestrian underpass.")
-Trains are all one class; smoking is not allowed on board or in the stations.
-There is also an Overground network serving the further reaches of Inner London.
-These now accept Oyster cards.
+(Do not be confused by similar-looking signs reading "subway," which is British for "pedestrian underpass.")
+Trains are all one class; smoking isn't allowed on board or in the stations.
+There is also an Overground network serving the farther reaches of Inner London.

-Some lines have multiple branches (Central, District, Northern, Metropolitan, and Piccadilly), so be sure to note which branch is needed for your particular destination.
+Some lines have multiple branches (Central, Circle, District, Northern, Metropolitan, and Piccadilly), so be sure to note which branch is needed for your particular destination.
 Do this by noting the end destination on the lighted sign on the platform, which also tells you how long you'll have to wait until the train arrives.
 Compare that with the end destination of the branch you want.
 When the two match, that's your train.
-Before the 2012 Olympics, service on many Tube lines will be disrupted, especially on weekends, as a widespread improvements program continues.
-Check the TfL website for up-to-date information.

-London is divided into six concentric zones (ask at Underground ticket booths for a map and booklet, which give details of the ticket options), so be sure to buy a ticket for the correct zone or you may be liable for an on-the-spot fine of £20.
+London is divided into six concentric zones (ask at Underground ticket booths for a map and booklet, which give details of the ticket options), so be sure to buy a ticket for the correct zone or you may be liable for an on-the-spot fine of £80.
 Don't panic if you do forget to buy a ticket for the right zone: just tell a station attendant that you need to buy an "extension" to your ticket.
-Although you're meant to do that in advance, generally if you're an out-of-towner, they don't give you a hard time.
+Although you're meant to do that in advance, if you're an out-of-towner, they generally don't give you a hard time.
+You also can pay your fare using an Oyster card or a contactless debit or credit card.

-Trains begin running just after 5 am Monday-Saturday; the last services leave central London between midnight and 12:30 am.
-On Sunday, trains start two hours later and finish about an hour earlier.
+Tube trains now run for 24 hours a day on weekends on five major lines: Piccadilly, Victoria, Northern, Central, and Jubilee.
+On all other lines the usual timetable still applies, with trains running from just after 5 am Monday to Saturday, and with the last services leaving central London between midnight and 12:30 am.
+On Sunday, trains start an hour later and finish about an hour earlier.
 The frequency of trains depends on the route and the time of day, but normally you should not have to wait more than 10 minutes in central areas.

-Important Note: as with the Metro system in Paris—and unlike the subway system in New York City—you need to have your ticket (Oyster-card pass or regular ticket) handy in order to exit the turnstiles of the Tube system, not just enter them.
+Important note: you need to have your ticket (Oyster card, Travelcard, regular ticket, or contactless debit/credit card) handy in order to exit the turnstiles of the Tube system, not just to enter them.